ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-43-docker-port-mapping/README.md

 ---

 ## 📋 Lab Task
-Deploy an nginx web server in a Docker container with proper port mapping configuration on Application Server 1.
+Deploy an nginx web server is  a Docker container with proper port mapping configuration on Application Server 1.

 ## 🎯 Lab Requirements
 - Pull the `nginx:stable` Docker image from Docker Hub